ThisTemba/fdf-to-csv/README.md

-# FDF to Comment Response
+# FDF to CSV

-FDF to Comment Response is a simple web application that converts `.fdf` files containing comments exported from `.pdf` files into `.csv` files that list out the comments and their pages.
+FDF to CSV is a simple web application that converts `.fdf` files containing comments exported from `.pdf` files into `.csv` files that list out the comments and their pages.

 ## Usage